derekmcloughlin/derekmcloughlin.github.io/_drafts/Haskell-Dice-Of-Doom-Part-3.md

 201861 MISS
 {% endhighlight %}

-In other words, of the 1.4 billion nodes, with 472,109 sub-trees, only 201,861 had to be computed, which is around one hundreth of a percent of the original value.
+In other words, in the tree of 1.4 billion nodes, with 472,109 sub-trees, only 201,861 of these sub-trees had to be computed.
 Even if you play this game in the CLisp REPL, it only takes around 30 seconds for it to generate the game tree.

 The Lisp memoization solves our two problems above: